 |Average Length||34 to 39 in||34 to 43 in|

 |Average Weight||10.4 to 17.6 lb||6.6 and 13.9 lb|

 |Area||The Philippines||North America|

-|Habitat||Dipterocarp and mid-montane forests, particularly in steep areas||Bald eagles live along the coast and on major lakes and rivers|
+|Habitat||Dipterocarp and mid-montane forests, particularly in steep areas||Live near water bodies including along the coastline and on major lakes and rivers|

 |Bill||Averages 2.84 in length||Averages 2.8–3.5 in length|